 (You can monitor the web for new content with Google Alerts)

-Google Alerts is not only only a useful tool for managing your reputation online, but also for automatically receiving the latest news about people, companies, and any other subject you need to know about.
+Google Alerts is not only great for helping you manage your reputation online, but also for automatically gathering the latest news about people, brands, companies, and any topic you are interested in.

-With Google Alerts, you just subscribe to a keyword or topic and you’re done.
-Whenever Google’s bots (Googlebot) crawl a new web page, news update, press release, blog post, a tweet, video, or any other indexable content related to the topic you’ve subscribed to, it will automatically send you an email or RSS update.
+With Google Alerts, you subscribe to a keyword or topic and you’re done.
+Whenever Google’s indexing bots (Googlebot) crawl a new web site, press release, news update, blog post, a tweet, video, or any other indexable content related to the topic you’ve subscribed to, you will automatically receive an email or RSS update.

 Let’s go over the simple steps required to start using Google Alerts: